Trade Show Booths – Bigger Isn’t Always Better

-Trade shows are a big deal and some of your most important clients and accounts will definitely make an appearance at them.
-Your booth staff should your best sales and PR people – this is not a practice field, it is the big leagues, and your stars should be on the field.
+Trade shows are a big deal, and some of your most important clients and accounts will definitely make an appearance at them.
+Your booth staff should be your best sales and PR people – this is not a practice field, it is the big leagues, and your stars should be on the field.
 This is critical – having a couple of bad apples at the show can completely derail all of the other things you did right…

 Don’t Drop The Ball

 Yes, another sports analogy, sorry, but it’s true.
 After you contact potential clients and gather a lead, you must follow up on that lead right after the trade show has ended.
 After all, it doesn’t mean anything until those deals are sealed, and your bottom line gets fatter.

 Wait a few days after the trade show to send out a follow-up email.
 This will give your leads the time to get back home if they traveled, settle back in, and give some serious thought to everything they learned and experienced at the trade show.

 Keep It Clean

 You and your company have spent a lot of time, money, and effort to attend the trade shows; don’t screw it up by not sprucing up.
 You want your trade show displays, tables, and general area to be as clean and well stocked on the last day, just like it all looked on the first day of the show.
 A little daily house cleaning can make a huge impression and a big difference.

 Party Until You Get A Lead

 Parties and socializing are part of the trade shows off-hours activities.
 Don’t let the idea of an after-work drink fool you.
 You are still at work and should be working.
 The social element of trade shows can help you to meet new colleagues and schmooze old ones.
 Just keep the party aspect in check and remember, while at the show, you are working 24/7.

 The Right Trade Show Booth Ideas Attract Visitors and Generate Leads